Error Handling and Resilience¶

 Unknown = 0, // Unspecified error type

-Validation = 1, // Validation errors
+Validation = 1, // Input or schema validation errors

-NodeExecution = 2, // Node logic errors
+NodeExecution = 2, // Errors thrown during node execution

 Timeout = 3, // Execution timeouts

-Network = 4, // Network-related (retryable)
+Network = 4, // Network-related issues (commonly retryable)

-ServiceUnavailable = 5, // External service unavailable
+ServiceUnavailable = 5,// External service unavailable

-RateLimit = 6, // Rate limiting exceeded
+RateLimit = 6, // Rate limiting exceeded by upstream services

-Authentication = 7, // Auth/authorization failures
+Authentication = 7, // Authentication/authorization failures

-ResourceExhaustion = 8, // Memory/disk exhaustion
+ResourceExhaustion = 8,// Memory/disk or quota exhaustion

-GraphStructure = 9, // Graph navigation errors
+GraphStructure = 9, // Graph traversal or configuration issues

-Cancellation = 10, // Cancellation requested
+Cancellation = 10, // Operation was cancelled via token

-CircuitBreakerOpen = 11, // Circuit breaker state
+CircuitBreakerOpen = 11,// Circuit breaker is currently open

-BudgetExhausted = 12 // Resource budget limits
+BudgetExhausted = 12 // Resource or budget limits reached

 }

-Recovery Actions
+Recovery Actions¶

 Eight recovery strategies are available for different error scenarios: